 HSC Key Words Student - Key Terms Scaffold Topic Concept: Essential idea of topic or summation Judgment on the development process and/or its change of procedures in the process over time.
 How are the various features/impacts/effects interrelated?
-Clarify Name and Define: Define Identify List Recall Recount Summarise Components/elements/ steps/stages of the topic process.
-Give a name and definition of EACH of these areas.
-Identify.
-Describe Demonstrate Distinguish Extract Outline Classify What are the features/characteristics/properties?
+Clarify Define Identify List Recall Recount Summarise Name and Define: Describe Demonstrate Distinguish Extract Outline Classify What are the features/characteristics/properties?
 Use examples.
-Apply Explain Account What/Why Explain the Significance: What is the purpose/function?
+Apply Explain Account What/Why What is the purpose/function?
 Cause and effect?
-Use examples Analyse Examine Interpret Synthesise Predict Analyse: Explain how and/or why the intentions are carried out, impact How did it achieve its purpose or intent and / or impact/effect?
+Use examples Analyse Examine Interpret Synthesise Predict How/Why Analyse: Explain how and/or why the intentions are carried out, impact How did it achieve its purpose or intent and / or impact/effect?
 What is the relationship between the various components?
-How/Why Critically Analyse Compare Contrast Discuss Recommend Critically Analyse: Explains the how and the why of the positives/advantages and negatives/disadvantages of this effect.
+Critically Analyse Compare Contrast Discuss Recommend Critically Analyse: Explains the how and the why of the positives/advantages and negatives/disadvantages of this effect.
 How and why is it beneficial and /or harmful?
 Construct Deduce Evaluate Extrapolate Investigate Propose Evaluate: To what extent is each component part successful, useful, and achieve its purpose?
 To what extent is the impact/effect effective or valuable?
 To what extent has it carried out its function or purpose?
 Is it successful, in relation to set criteria?
 Critically Evaluate Assess Justify Critically Evaluate: Come to a final judgement on each component & overall extent After establishing the extent of the success/effectiveness of each individual feature/purpose, compare and contrast all the areas covered.
 To what extent is one more effective than another.
 Were all the features/effects/impacts, the whole process, successful or effective?
-Appreciate Appreciate: • Why is this understanding of the topic important for life?
+Appreciate Appreciate: Why is this understanding of the topic important for life?